 Values and Governance

-SwedBio contributes to the development of appropriate biodiversity financing mechanisms, and their safeguards, through dialogues such as the Quito dialogues, valuation measures such as the dialogue seminar in Guatemala on assessment of collective action of indigenous peoples and local communities in biodiversity conservation and participation in global processes such as the High-Level Panel on Global Assessment of Resources for Implementing the Strategic Plan for Biodiversity 2011-2020 under CBD.
-SwedBio also contributes through support to partners working on legal preparedness in developing countries; and to development of metric for making the value of biodiversity and ecosystem services visible; and to sector integration and mainstreaming.
+Over time, SwedBio has contributed to the development of appropriate biodiversity financing mechanisms, and their safeguards, through dialogues such as the Quito dialogues, valuation measures, such as the dialogue seminar in Guatemala on the assessment of collective action of indigenous peoples and local communities in biodiversity conservation and participation in global processes such as the High-Level Panel on Global Assessment of Resources for Implementing the Strategic Plan for Biodiversity 2011-2020 under CBD.
+SwedBio has also contributed through support to partners working on legal preparedness in developing countries, and to development of metric for making the value of biodiversity and ecosystem services visible; and to sector integration and mainstreaming.

 SwedBio has also contributed to the IPBES process on diverse conceptualisation of values, and to the continued work on biodiversity financing safeguards under the CBD.